ericjohnston1989/ScalaYara/README.md

 <h4>ScalaYara</h4>

-<p>ScalaYara is a Scala wrapper for a number of malware research:</p>
+<p>ScalaYara is a Scala wrapper for a number of malware research tools:</p>

 <p><a href="https://plusvic.github.io/yara/">Yara malware research tool</a>.
 It enables you to use Yara from within your Scala programs.
 The code leverages <a href="https://code.google.com/p/scala-native-access/">Scala Native Access</a> in order to make direct calls to the Yara C API.</p>